 Today I have officially been a nomad for six months!
 I love this life, and I’m so excited about where I’m going next.
 That said, becoming a digital nomad started out with anger, and has had oddly painful moments along the way.

-I shared a life with someone for a while, but we grew apart – our personalities didn’t mesh at all anymore, and he found someone he got along with better.
+I was in a relationship with someone for a while, but it ended.
+Our personalities didn’t mesh at all, and he fell in love with someone else.
 One night six months ago we had a short discussion about it, and the next morning, I moved out, leaving him with everything we’d owned together, save for a suitcase of my clothes and toiletries (and later, books and a couple pieces of office furniture I’d bought for myself).
 I’m fortunate enough to have family in the area, so they picked up my things and put them into storage.
 I’m also fortunate enough to have built a business that lets me work from anywhere in the world, and I earn enough to support myself wherever I go.
 I needed to leave and I didn’t care if he kept everything else.

 I don’t own a car, I don’t have a mortgage, I have no debt, and if we’re getting real here, I built my life around a bug-out bag.
 Becoming a digital nomad made immediate sense, and I am glad I was able to set myself up for it.